learn-co-curriculum/dsc-prework-intro/README.md

 - If you get completely stuck and need to check the solutions to move forward, just look at the specific solution for the piece you got stuck on, instead of reading the solutions for the entire lab.

 - In coding in general and Python specifically, there are lots of ways to accomplish any given task.
 It is a common occurrence to encounter code in the solutions that accomplishes the same result as the code you wrote but in a different way.
-Your code isn't necessarily wrong just because it's different from the solution!
+Your code isn't necessarily wrong just because it's different from the solution.
 Consider why the solution code might be written differently than your code, even though it accomplishes the same thing.

 ## Recap

 In this prep course you'll be introduced to some of the technical content and the delivery format used in the main Data Science course.
 Not only does completing the prep allow for an easier adjustment to the first few weeks, it also provides a solid foundation that allows better progress through the more-challenging material later on in the bootcamp, and ultimately to have a better capstone project to show to potential employers.
 Be intentional with your strategy as you move through the material, particularly how you use the solution code.
 We'll explain how to access that solution code in the next lesson.

-Enjoy the prep, and good luck!
+Enjoy the prep, and good luck.